felixleong/felixleong.com/content/blog/2010/phuket-adventures-4-a-few-short-stories.md

 !['Shopping Mall' by Seh Hui]({static}/images/2010/08/DSCF0544.jpg){: .img-responsive}

 Personally I don't do a lot of shopping.
-Reason being that I'm embracing a concept of [living a minimalistic lifestyle][bogue] and I blatantly refuse to bring back “stuff” that I don't give a damn about.
+Reason being that I'm embracing a concept of [living a minimalistic lifestyle][bogue][^1] and I blatantly refuse to bring back “stuff” that I don't give a damn about.
 This even applies to souvenirs, to my friends and family's chagrin.

 What I do like is to window shop, which gives a unique feel of how locals and retail outlets here do business.
 During this trip I only went to [Jungceylon][jung], which is a new shopping complex in Patong.
 What really stuns me is just how many things that they sell, it really felt like a high-class warehouse to me with everything of every brand imaginable.
 The sheer amount of shelves and merchandise on them is mind-blowing as I had never seen such a sight in Malaysia.